Sangama (film): Plot

-Gajaraj has a big dream of getting his daughter Lakshmi (Vedhika) married to a good guy and he's looking out for a good bridegroom.
-Balu (Ganesh), who is Gajaraj's neighbour, has hard work getting the information of family background of the proposals and till now he has gotten it for Gajaraj's daughter.
+Gajaraj dreams of getting his daughter Lakshmi (Vedhika) married to a good guy and is looking out for a good bridegroom.
+Balu (Ganesh), who is Gajaraj's neighbour, has worked hard getting information about the family backgrounds of the proposals he has gotten till now for Gajaraj's daughter.
 One day Balu gets a marriage proposal from someone who is an NRI guy from Germany.
 Lakshmi's family members are happy with the proposal and have agreed to it.
-Lakshmi's marriage arrangements are becoming greater and greater.
-Lakshmi expresses her love for Balu but he denies them.
+Lakshmi's marriage arrangements are being made.
+Lakshmi expresses her love for Balu but he refuses her.
 When it becomes very difficult for Lakshmi to forget Balu and marry the German bridegroom her family members come to know about her feelings towards Balu.
 Later her family members accept her affection for Balu and decide that she can marry Balu.